Below you will find pages that utilize the taxonomy term “Documentation”

 EDIT [2018-06-05]: I have updated the code with the Firmware 1.18.+ releases.
 The code is available at our Growing Data Foundation Github.

 These notes are to assist Australian IoT enthusiasts to get started in connecting a LoPy to The Things Network as it is unfortunately (not yet) straight forward to make them work with the current AU-915 TTN Channel plans.
 As the initiator of the local Adelaide Community of The Things Network I have been experimenting with a number of devices to connect sensors to #TTNADL.
+One of my personal favourites is the Pycom LoPy as a nice middle-ground between capabilities and technical complexity.

 Using DNSMadeEasy as Dynamic DNS provider on Synology Diskstations